Ohtani wins 6th straight start, triples in Angels' 7-1 win - WHIZ News

-The two-way Japanese phenom — who improved to 9-4 — also became the fifth pitcher to have at least 50 strikeouts and allow one or fewer earned runs over a five-game span since earned runs became an official statistic in 1913.
-The others were Chris Sale (2018), Clayton Kershaw (2014-15), R.A.
-Dickey (2012) and Randy Johnson (1997).

-During his six-game winning streak, Ohtani has allowed only three runs (two earned) in 39 2/3 innings and 20 hits with 58 strikeouts and 11 walks.
+Over his last six starts, Ohtani has allowed only three runs (two earned) and 20 hits in 39 2/3 innings with 58 strikeouts and 11 walks.
+The right-hander is 9-4 with a 2.38 ERA in 15 starts this season.

-Luis Rengifo had three hits and drove in a pair of runs with a bases-loaded single in the sixth for the Angels, who snapped a five-game losing streak.
-Mike Trout sat out with back spasms.
+“The last few starts, unfortunately we’ve lost a couple going into it and he takes that personally.
+He understands how important his day is,” manager Phil Nevin said after the Halos snapped a five-game losing streak.
+“His last three or four times, he has put the team on his back.”

 It was Ohtani’s final start on the mound before next Tuesday’s All-Star Game just up at the road at Dodger Stadium.
 The reigning AL MVP was selected to his second straight All-Star Game as a hitter and a pitcher.